chipchap31/codeadvisor/README.md

 ### User stories
+- As a visitor, I want to be able to register so that I can become a student.
 - As a student, I want to be able to login to my account securely, so I can browse all of the projects and start giving feeedbacks.
 - As a student, I want to be able to see all of my public repositories, so I can easily choose what want to share.
+- As a student, I want to be ables to add a post, so that I can get a feedback improve my coding skills.
+- As a student, I want to be able to add a feedback, so that I can share some comments on each languages.
 - As a student, I want to be able like or dislike a feedback, so I can rate a good or bad feedback.
 - As a student, I want to be able to delete a post because I don't like the feedback I received.
 - As a student, I want to be able to remove feedback, so that I can create a better one.